www.RogerWendell.com

 (May, 1992)

 Like our own country, Mexico's military maintains a very visible presence.
-Again probably not so much to protect the country but, rather, to just keep folks in line.
+Again probably not so much to protect the country but, rather, to just keep folks like you and me in line.
 It's an an age-old problem you encounter just about anywhere you go in the world...

 Mexico 5 Mexico 6 Mexico 7 Mexico 8